trixi-framework/TrixiParticles.jl/docs/src/tutorials_template/tut_setup.md

 The key component of every simulation is the [`Semidiscretization`](@ref), which couples all systems of the simulation.
-All simulation methods in TrixiParticles.jl are semidiscretizations, which discretize the equations in time to provide an ordinary differential equation that still has to be solved in time.
+All simulation methods in TrixiParticles.jl are semidiscretizations, which discretize the equations in space to provide an ordinary differential equation that still has to be solved in time.
 By providing a simulation time span, we can call [`semidiscretize`](@ref), which returns an `ODEProblem` that can be solved with a time integration method.